joeljames/py-shared-utils/docs/examples.rst

 :attr:`obj`
     A python dict object.

+:attr:`strict`
+    A bool, if set to False will ignore ``AttributeError`` when trying to get non-existing propert on the object.

 :attr:`*args`
     Property names which has to be fetched from the dict.
     You can also use dot separated names to get properties from nested dicts.
+See example below.

 Example::